Family Life Shoots

 At home we also have all the things – mementos, gifts and cards, the washing drying on clothes-horses or radiators, our own beds, photograph albums – that make the house a home and the central point of our family lives.
 Everything happens there!
 From cooking and cleaning to loving embraces, game-playing, potty-training, tantrums and laughter.

-On the day of the photography, we arrive at your house at the agreed time.
+On the day of the photography, we arrive at your house at the agreed time and stay around 2-3 hours.
 We will have asked you when is a good time to come based on when you think you will be doing things together which you really enjoy or you would especially like to be captured.
 There is no posing here!

 We simply ask that you continue with your normal pattern for the day, while we interfere as little as possible, simply observing and intuitively photographing.
 Cooking, eating, playing with the children, playing games together, reading; whatever you normally do, just do it.
 We will be there to get those special moments.